 For this recipe, I used breadcrumbs.
 But if you are gluten intolerant, you could grind the same amount of steel cut oatmeal into a fine flour using a food processor and mix it with Italian spices to your liking.

 High-quality oatmeal is gluten-free, so it is a very good option for you.
-(Pay attention to the label thought, as most oatmeal isn’t gluten-free nowadays)
+(Pay attention to the label though, as most oatmeal isn’t gluten-free nowadays)

 Crushed gluten-free cereal or ground flax seed would also do the trick.